January 6 – February 6, 2014

 This advanced training is available for graduates from 7 Centers Yoga Arts 200-hour Teacher Training.
 To enhance and increase your teaching skills, we will be accepting two (2) students per training to assist and mentor under Shraddha during the morning asana class and the weekly Yoga Sutra class.
 Attendance is required the first two (2) weeks of the training.
 Click here for the Asana Apprentice Application form.

 All who complete the course with 100% attendance will be given a certificate of completion of 200 hours from 7 Centers Yoga Arts.
 This training is registered with Yoga Alliance.
 You may register with Yoga Alliance at the completion of this training.

-For those individuals who are not interested in teacher certification, but would like to participate in the healing aspect of learning yogic practices, we offer a one or two week healing retreat experience.
+For those individuals who but would like to participate in the healing aspect of learning yogic practices, we offer a one or two week healing retreat experience.
 Each training, we accept a 1-2 students to participate in the first/second week(s) while cleansings and yogic practices are established.
 The commitment is to participate fully in the group experience during the agreed-upon time.
 Please contact us if you would like further information.
-SCHOLARSHIPS offered through YOGA BASICS (must be signed up as premium member with YOGA BASICS to apply).
-Please note that a processing fee will be charged if a scholarship is awarded & a credit card has already been used when paying for registration.
+We also offer short courses for those wishing to experience aspects of yoga practice and lifestyle such as the Chakra Journey, Conflict Resolution According to the Yoga Sutras, Transitions and Yoga LifeSkills, 5 Elements Workshop, A week of Kundalini Tantra, and Wellness for Professionals.